scalalandio/chimney/README.md

 While the example stays lean, in real-life code we usually end up with tons of such boilerplate, especially when:

-- we maintain typed schema and want to migrate between multiple schema versions
+- we keep separate models of different layers in the system
-- we apply practices like DDD (Domain-Driven-Design) where suggested approach is to separate model schemas of different bounded contexts
+- we apply practices like DDD (Domain-Driven-Design) where suggested approach is to separate models of different bounded contexts
-- we use code-generation tools like Protocol Buffers that generate primitive types like `Int` or `String`, while you'd prefer to use value objects in you domain-level code to improve type-safety and readability
+- we use code-generation tools like Protocol Buffers that generate primitive types like `Int` or `String`, while you'd prefer to use value objects in your domain-level code to improve type-safety and readability
+- we maintain typed, versioned schemas and want to migrate between multiple schema versions

 Chimney provides a compact DSL with which you can define transformation rules and transform your objects with as little boilerplate as possible.